Eighteenth and Nineteenth Centuries

-Our faculty study this crucial period of literary history in a variety of national and colonial contexts, including American, British, Canadian, and Newfoundland and Labrador.
-In our scholarship and teaching, we situate literature in a rich variety of contexts and adopt a wide spectrum of theoretical perspectives, including book history, colonial discourse theory, ecocriticism, feminist theory, new economic criticism, new historicism, theories of the body and embodiment, urban theory, and the various methods informing Atlantic studies.
+Our faculty study this crucial period of literary history in a variety of national and colonial contexts, including American, British, Canadian, and North Atlantic.
+In our scholarship and teaching, we adopt a wide spectrum of theoretical perspectives, including book history, colonial discourse theory, ecocriticism, feminist theory, new economic criticism, new historicism, theories of the body and embodiment, posthumanism, urban theory, and the various methods informing Atlantic studies.

 Faculty Working in this Area

 Image Information: Gillray, James.
 "Doublures of characters; - or - striking resemblances in phisiognomy."
 Detail.
 1798.
 Web.
 Library of Congress.
 26 Feb.
 2012.